 Folding Versus Non-Folding Trail Trekking Poles

 Most runners want to be able to store their poles on their packs when they don’t need them.
 Folding poles are significantly lighter and fold up much smaller than telescoping poles, which are more commonly used in the hiking world.
-Because of the versatility and popularity of folding poles in the running world, we focused our testing on them.
+Because of the versatility and popularity of folding poles in trail running, we focused our testing on them.
 You can see different ways to carry poles in our Best Running Vests guide.

 Folding poles have three to four sections of carbon fiber or aluminum, held together with a cord threaded through the center of each piece.
 All of the poles in this guide collapse into three sections.

-The cord tightens as the pole extends, and the pieces lock together at reinforced joints, creating a stable and secure pole.
-When not in use, the poles fold up, allowing for easy storage in or attachment to your hydration pack.
-The Leki Ultratrail Fx.One Superlite can fold down to a 33-inch length, which is easy to store on most hydration packs.
+When the poles are extended, the cord in the center of the shaft tightens, and the pieces lock together at reinforced joints, creating a stable and secure pole.
+When not in use, the poles fold up for easy storage in or on your hydration pack.
+The Leki Ultratrail Fx.One Superlite can fold down to 33 centimeters, which is easy to fit on most running belts or hydration packs.

 Nearly everyone at the Hardrock 100 uses trekking poles, including Hannah Green, who finished third in 2022.
 Photo: iRunFar/Bryon Powell